-- I support all councils ensuring that more homes doesn't mean more emissions. - It's ridiculous that in this day and age, traffic-inducing greenfield subdivisions of single-family detached houses are still the lion's share of new homes being built. - Buildings, streets, roads, parks etc will be there for decades, and how well they're done will profoundly limit (or enable) the people who live there.
-"Behaviour change" can't do anything meaningful when the landscape is pushing the other way. - There are plenty of reasons why it's easier and more profitable to do traditional carcentric suburban greenfield.
+I support all councils ensuring that more homes doesn't mean more emissions.

+It's ridiculous that in this day and age, traffic-inducing greenfield subdivisions of single-family detached houses are still the lion's share of new homes being built.

+Buildings, streets, roads, parks etc will be there for decades, and how well they're done will profoundly limit (or enable) the people who live there.
+"Behavior change" can't do anything meaningful when the landscape is pushing the other way.
+Behavior will not change in a context where changing our travel behaviours is riskier and less convenient than travelling by car.
+There are plenty of reasons why it's easier and more profitable to do traditional car-centric suburban greenfield.
 A key reason seems to be that councils, with current resources, are far less willing and able to provide for and process intensification than greenfield.
-And that's why it's extra important for councils of all stripes to do everything they possibly can to get good intensification for growth, rather than greenfield. - I'm not opposed to greenfield that can pass the test of being founded on high accessibility, not mobility, and whose movement network is very sustainable.
+And that's why it's extra important for councils - of all stripes - to do everything they possibly can to get good intensification for growth, rather than greenfield.

+I'm not opposed to greenfield that can pass the test of being founded on high accessibility, not mobility, and whose movement network is very sustainable.
 But such a greenfield development will pass with flying colours a test like "must have TDM plan".
-It's a "minimum performance" threshold, a floor, that's important due to the prevalence of 1990s-era transport planning of the great majority of Wellington developments including ones within minutes of growing railway stations. - There may well be additional or different policy tools, besides TDM plans, that councils can use to ensure developments aren't private-car-centric.
-I want to see these provisions strengthened, enhanced, made more sophisticated and more comprehensive rather than diluted. - I wish also to see councils' planning, regulatory and consenting teams boosted and upskilled to become more comfortable and confident at doing density done well by intensification.
+It's a "minimum performance" threshold, a floor, that's important due to the prevalence of 1990s-era transport planning of the great majority of Wellington developments - including ones within minutes of growing railway stations.